keebio/keebio-docs/docs/faq/technical.md

 When you plug the TRRS cable in, the right side now auto detects correctly as the right side, and the firmware also knows to flip the board.

 ## Building

+### What soldering tools should I get?

+We have a list of suggested soldering tools here: [Recommended Soldering Tools](../soldering-tools)

 ### What's the pinout of the ICSP header on some of the PCBs?
 ![](./../assets/ICSP_header.png)